Genitourinary Cancers Steering Committee

 - GUSC Strategic Priorities were formulated with the goal that the majority of submitted concepts would align with these established priorities.
 They address areas of unmet clinical need, important unanswered clinical questions, and potential new approaches to disease treatment.

-- Task forces were established to review concepts and provide advisory input into concepts in each of the disease subtypes:
+- Task forces were established to discuss concepts and provide advisory input into concepts in each of the disease subtypes:

 Clinical Trial Planning Meetings (CTPMs)